 Records that have the following button:

-More Tree records will be added in the coming months and years.
+More Tree records will be added as our research continues.

 Each of the above records is viewable as a separate web page.
 In addition, each record is

 identified with a unique number.
 These record numbers are identical to the record numbers in

 (A&D) genealogy software with which the Hancock Family History is maintained.